Upstream APIs

 }

-If validate-request-security is true and the request does not fullfill the security requirements, the request will not be sent.
-The response will be an error document with status 401 Unauthorized.
+If `validate-request-security` is `true` and the request does not fullfill the security requirements, the request *will not be sent*.
+The response will be an [error document](https://sevenval.gitbook.io/flat/openapi-7/validation#system-error-document) with status `401 Unauthorized`.

 {